 This is arguably the most challenging question every pre-dental student faces during their DAT preparation journey.
-Here's the reality: you'll never feel 100% ready (unless you're one of those rare prodigies who only need a week to study).
+Here's the reality: you'll never feel 100% ready.
 Even after dedicating 3+ months to studying every available resource, most students still feel unprepared walking into the testing center.

-There are two reliable methods to assess your readiness, and ideally, you should use both for the most accurate gauge.
+There are two methods to assess if you're ready, and ideally, you should use both.

 Method 1: The Emotional Readiness Test